CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/06-procedures.md

 <br/><br/>
 >## `Exercise3`
-> Create a stored procedure which returns category of a given row.
+> Create a stored procedure which returns category of a given row in payments.
 Row number is IN parameter, while category is OUT parameter.
 Display the returned category.
 > CAT1 - amount > 100.000, CAT2 - amount > 10.000, CAT3 - amount <= 10.000
 {: .challenge}